ashwin003/LiveLockScreen/README.md

 A GNOME Shell extension that lets you set any video as your lock screen background.

-> ⚠️ This branch is experimental and aims to solve issues present in the current stable version while improving performance and compatibility with older GNOME versions.
->
-> Once testing is complete, this version will replace the current stable release.
+> ⚠️ If you are having issues with current version you may check out legacy branch however it is highly recommended to stick with new versions for better performance.

 ## Features